Human Resource Strategy

 Allocate human resources to priority areas

 As the foundation of its business operations, Epson formulates workforce plans based on forecasts of future changes in its workforce structure and the workforce needs to realize its business strategies.
-In FY2020 and FY2021, we made certain restraints due to the COVID-19 pandemic.
-However, as a policy, we will hire more than 350 new graduates and mid-career workers combined each year in a planned and stable manner over the future medium term.
+As a policy, we will hire more than 350 new graduates and mid-career workers combined each year in a planned and stable manner over the future medium term.

 In addition to intensively allocating hired personnel to the growth areas of printing (office, commercial and industrial) and production systems (robotics), and to the new areas of environmental business, environmental technology, and sensing, we will provide internal human resources with specialized training, conversion training, etc., to deploy them in the priority areas.
 We will also acquire management-level human resource and specialists from outside the company and allocate them to the priority areas after clarifying human resource requirements.